An-Seonghyeon/Home_Security_Service/README.md

 17. Go to Dashboards section in [uBeac](https://app.ubeac.io/ "uBeac link").
 18. In the dashboard, drag raw file for a widget and go to setting option.
 19. In advanced setting, paste the copied html code.
-20. Check the dashboard with data.
+20. Check the dashboard with data and warning email.

 4.What is used in the project?
 ----------------------------------